p55d2k/thegist/README.md

 }
 ```

-> Note: preprocessing has been removed. `/api/news` should be followed by `/api/gemini` to generate a newsletter plan.
+> Note: preprocessing has been removed. `/api/news` should be followed by `/api/llm` to generate a newsletter plan.
-> Important: preprocessing has been removed.
-The expected pipeline is now:
->
-> 1. Repeatedly call `GET /api/news` to fetch and persist news in batches.
-Each call will append to or create a job in Firestore.
-If there is no new content to add, the endpoint may return `204 No Content` or a small payload indicating no-op.
-> 2. When a job reaches `news-ready` (or you wish to generate the newsletter), call `POST /api/gemini` to format and plan the newsletter using Gemini.
-> 3. Finally, call `POST /api/send-newsletter` to send batches of the generated newsletter.
->
-> Do not call a separate preprocessing endpoint — it has been deprecated and removed.

 #### GET `/api/status`